-Ventura College meets this Standard.
-The District has established budgetary processes to address all long-term obligations.
-The District has established a separate fund to cover retiree health liability and to fully implement GASB45.
-Insurance costs are covered on a "pay-as-you-go" basis and are budgeted annually in the general fund unrestricted account.
+The district has established budgetary processes to address all long-term obligations.
+The district has fully funded a reserve to cover the long-term liability related to faculty workload balancing.
+A separate fund was established during the 2007-08 academic year to cover retiree health liability and to fully implement GASB45.
+Insurance costs are covered on a "pay-as-you-go" basis and are budgeted annually in the district-wide services within the general fund unrestricted account.